 From the success of past exchanges with its Sister Cities, Portsmouth recognizes the value of developing people-to-people contacts as a way to further international communication, diplomacy and cultural understanding.
 However, Portsmouth also recognizes that these relationships are effective only when interested residents/businesses work on a continuing basis with their international counterparts to promote opportunities for diplomacy, communication and understanding among people of different cultures.

-Recently, the Mayor received inquiries from interested individuals to explore a new relationship with a city in France.
-This request spurred a discussion about the need to evaluate the current Sister City and Friendship City relationships.
-To accomplish this, the Mayor and the City Council agreed at its May 1, 2017 meeting to establish a Mayor’s Sister Cities Blue Ribbon Committee.
-The Committee would consist of five citizens who are representative of the business, cultural, government and international community.
+Following inquiries from interested individuals to explore a new relationship with a city in France and others, the Mayor saw a need to evaluate the current Sister City and Friendship City relationships.
+To accomplish this, the Mayor and the City Council agreed at its May 1, 2017 meeting to establish a Mayor’s Sister Cities Blue Ribbon Committee consisting of five citizens who are representative of the business, cultural, government and international community.

-- Evaluate the level of activity, benefit and local interest in continuing the Sister City or other citizen diplomacy relationships and make recommendations to the City Council to potentially terminate current relationships with little or no recent activity, resident interest or cultural/economic opportunities.
+- Evaluate the level of activity, benefit and local interest in continuing the Sister City or other citizen diplomacy relationships and make recommendations to the City Council.

 - Research successful Sister City/Friendship City relationships of other cities and make recommendations to the City Council for a program and strategies to ensure success of existing and future Sister City relationships.